jonnonz1/nz-statute-book/acts/public/1981/petroleum-demand-restraint-act-1981.md

 (1) Any petroleum demand restraint regulations may apply generally, or may apply, or be applied from time to time by the Governor-General by Order in Council within any specified district or subdivision of a district of any local authority, or within any specified part of New Zealand; and any such order may be revoked or varied at any time in like manner.
 (2) If at any time while any such regulations apply within any specified district or subdivision of a district of any local authority the boundaries of the district or subdivision are altered, the regulations, unless the context thereof or of any such order as aforesaid otherwise requires, shall thereafter apply within the district or subdivision as so altered.
 (3) The operation of any petroleum demand restraint regulations may, if so provided in the regulations, be wholly suspended until they are applied by the Governor-General by Order in Council pursuant to subsection (1).
+(4) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 10 Suspension of petroleum demand restraint regulations
-(1) Where the Minister is satisfied that as a result of exceptional circumstances substantial problems have arisen or will arise in any part of New Zealand from the need to observe all or any of the provisions of any petroleum demand restraint regulations, he may, by public notice, suspend the operation of all or any of those provisions in that part of New Zealand for such period, not exceeding 14 days, as he thinks fit.
+(1) Where the Minister is satisfied that as a result of exceptional circumstances substantial problems have arisen or will arise in any part of New Zealand from the need to observe all or any of the provisions of any petroleum demand restraint regulations, he may, by notice, suspend the operation of all or any of those provisions in that part of New Zealand for such period, not exceeding 14 days, as he thinks fit.
-(2) The Minister may, by public notice, vary or revoke any notice issued under subsection (1).
+(2) The Minister may, by notice, vary or revoke any notice issued under subsection (1).
 (3) No notice under subsection (1) or subsection (2) shall be in force for more than 14 days, without prejudice to the issue of another notice under subsection (1) at or before the end of that period.
-(4) Where the first publication of a notice given under subsection (1) or subsection (2) is in a newspaper or in a radio or television broadcast, the Minister shall cause that notice to be gazetted within 7 days after the date of its first publication.
-(5) In this section public notice means a notice published— (a) in the Gazette; or
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(5) The Minister may also publish a summary of the matters contained in the notice— (a)
   (b) in a newspaper circulating in the part of New Zealand to which the notice relates; or (c) in a radio or television broadcast made by the Broadcasting Corporation of New Zealand or other holder of a warrant under the Broadcasting Act 1976.